sunithasomanna/ODIM/plugin-redfish/README.md

 ### Message payloads

-The current version of ODIM™ uses the JSON schema of the resource as the primary payload across the platform.
+The current version of Resource Aggregator for ODIM uses the JSON schema of the resource as the primary payload across the platform.
 Events originating from a southbound resource reaches the listener process on the plugin.
 The plugin then translates the notification into a Redfish Event schema in a JSON object model and also adds server address to event structure JSON before publishing it on the EMB.
 The listener on the aggregator layer receives this JSON object before sending it to the appropriate northbound listener who originally subscribed to this notification.

 Event structure to post on message bus: